Abiodun Akinwuntan, Ph.D., MPH, MBA, FASAHP, FACRM

 Dean, KU School of Health Professions

-Professor, KU School of Health Professions, Physical Therapy and Rehabilitation Science
+Professor, KU School of Health Professions, Physical Therapy, Rehabilitation Science, and Athletic Training

 Professor, KU School of Medicine, Neurologyaakinwuntan@kumc.edu

 Abiodun Akinwuntan, Ph.D., MPH, MBA, FASAHP, FACRM, became the school's sixth dean in January 2016.
 He previously served as associate dean for research at the College of Allied Health Sciences at Augusta University in Augusta, Ga., where he was professor of physical therapy, ophthalmology, and neurology.